saiteja-4444/Infosys_Intern/README.md

 ---

 ## 🔍 Introduction
 The **AI-based Fraud Management System** is a Flask-based web application designed to automate document verification and detect fraudulent activities.
-Using advanced AI models, it classifies documents (e.g., Aadhaar) and ensures their authenticity.
+Using advanced AI models, it classifies documents and extracts text for verification.

 This project was developed as part of the **Infosys Springboard Internship** to address the growing need for secure and efficient document verification systems.